Growing Australian native daisies by colour and climate - Minimalist Gardener

 5. Golden everlasting (Xerochrysum bracteatum)

-Annual or short-lived perennial · Full sun · 30–100cm · All states
+Annual or short-lived perennial · Full sun · 30–100cm · All states · Not suited to tropical climates

-Golden everlasting (Xerochrysum bracteatum) > Minimalist Gardener > News and Resources
+Golden everlasting (Xerochrysum bracteatum) — Minimalist Gardener

 6. Yellow buttons (Chrysocephalum apiculatum)